 Japanese National Physician Graduate Medical Education Program

 There are daily, weekly and monthly educational conferences for interns.
-These include a daily morning report (case-based teaching round lasting 30-45 minutes), a weekly Friday afternoon lecture series, and monthly joint conferences with Okinawa Chubu Hospital and Nanbu medical center.
+These include a daily morning report (case-based teaching round lasting 30 minutes), a weekly Friday afternoon lecture series, and monthly joint conferences with Okinawa Chubu Hospital, Nanbu medical center and Nakagami Hospital.
 The Friday afternoon series includes traditional didactic lectures, procedural skills, history and physical exam skills, evidence based medicine, and legal/ethical/cultural issues.
 Also available are CME (continuing medical education) lectures often presented by visiting specialists from the United States.
 Lectures are an important component of the fellows’ medical education.

 United States Naval Hospital Okinawa (USNHO) is the largest U.S. Naval Hospital outside the United States with 122 physicians and 175 nurses providing a broad range of medical services.
 Physician specialists are available in Neurosurgery, Pulmonary Medicine, Neurology, Gastroenterology, Urology, Ophthalmology, Neonatology, Otolaryngology, and a wide range of other medical and surgical specialties.

+- Welfare Facilities.
 Welfare facilities on military bases are available for fellows.
 These include on-base fitness centers and U.S. military recreational facilities on Okinawa.
 Excluding the main exchanges and the commissary.

+- Cost of Living.
 No on-base apartment is offered to fellows.
-Current fellows with family rent 2DK flats near base for around JPY 65,000 per month.
+Current fellows with family rent near base for around JPY 50,000-1000,000 per month.

-Applicants to the Fellowship must be PGY-2 or higher and complete junior residency prior to the start date of Fellowship.
-Refer to the link below for specific requirements.
+Applicants to the Fellowship must be PGY-2 or higher and complete junior residency prior to starting the Fellowship.

-In addition to sending required documentation to the Labor Management Organization, please send an email with the following documents below to the USNH Okinawa fellowship at: firstname.lastname@example.org
+In addition to sending required documentation to the Labor Management Organization, please send an email with the following documents to the USNH Okinawa fellowship at

 - A current curriculum vitae, written in English (the same one which you sent to LMO)